 How do I obtain my blood or pathology results?

 Please call our nursing team to discuss your results.
 We recommend you wait at least a week to call our rooms as some results can take some time to be processed by the laboratories.
-Preferably, these results will be discussed in your post operative appointment.
+Preferably, these results will be discussed in your booked post operative appointment.

 Some of the tissue pathology tests can take between 2 - 3 weeks to be processed.
 Your doctor will make a follow up appointment to discuss these results or advise you to call the nurses if appropriate.
 Results must be discussed with the doctor or nursing team prior to copies being made available to you.
 Your GP will also receive a copy of the results.

 How do I obtain my radiology scan results?